tylerrleee/BlacScholes/README.md

-# Black-Scholes Options Pricing Dashboard
+# Black-Scholes Options Pricing Dashboard (In-progress as of 06/15/2025)
 An interactive dashboard that visualizes Call and Put option prices using the Black-Scholes Pricing Model.
-This tool allows users, whether students, traders, or curious learners, to explore how changes in market conditions affect option valuations.
+This tool allows users to explore how changes in market conditions affect option valuations.

 [Live App](tleblackschole.streamlit.app)